Frequently asked questions

 What problem does Automated Recruiter solve?

 It helps anyone hiring spend less time on obvious mismatches and more time on applicants who fit the role.
-For each job you get a workspace: intake and job setup, applicant collection into one list, keyword and location filtering, a custom rubric score for applicants who clear those filters, assessment emails when someone meets your configured score tier, and job- and applicant-specific interview questions with hints so first conversations are sharper.
+For each job you get a dedicated tracking page: intake and job setup, applicant collection from every source, keyword and location filtering, a custom rubric score for applicants who clear those filters, assessment emails when someone meets your configured score tier, and job- and applicant-specific interview questions with hints so first conversations are sharper.

 Does Automated Recruiter make hiring decisions for me?